AdamKeher/XCopyStandalone/README.md

 Nicks software uses usb serial and a Java client or a MTP connection via usb to transfer data.
 XCopy Standalone focuses on a standalone unit using SD card storage and a LCD and / or web sockets interface for control.

 ### Thanks
-Special thanks to Giants for all his testing and help with this version.
+Special thanks to Giants for all his help with this version including web interface graphics, documentation, suggestions etc.

 ## Device